U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Historically, the river’s stretch is also home to more than species of mammals 14 species of fish and 50 species of reptiles and amphibians.
 This diversity of wildlife presents an incredible watchable wildlife viewing area.

-The river was also important to prehistoric cultures.
+The San Pedro River also contains a rich legacy of human occupation reaching back 13,000 years.
 Two cultural sites, the Murray Springs Clovis Site and Lehner Mammoth-Kill Site, have been designated as National Historic Landmarks. .
-The Presidio Santa Cruz de Terrenate is the ruins of a Spanish fortress that was occupied between 1776 and 1780, but some soldiers continued to live there until 1788.
-Numerous mining towns and mills represent the heyday of silver mining in the Southwest.
+The Presidio Santa Cruz de Terrenate is the ruins of a Spanish fortress that was occupied between 1776 and 1780 before it was abandoned.
+Numerous mining towns and mills along the San Pedro River represent the heyday of silver mining in the Southwest.

 The Planning Process

 The BLM Tucson Field Office’s planning effort is guided by the requirements of the National Environmental Protection Act (NEPA) of 1969 and BLM policy.
 Decisions contained in the RMP establish goals and objectives for resource management, the measures needed to achieve these goals and objectives, and parameters for using BLM-managed lands.
 They identify lands that are open or available for certain uses, including any applicable restrictions, and lands that are closed to certain uses.
 RMP decisions are made on a broad scale and guide subsequent site-specific day-to-day decisions.

 Due to this comprehensive scope, an RMP effort typically takes several years and incorporates the following phases:

 BLM Planning Team Leader: David McIntyre firstname.lastname@example.org 520 258 7259